mattzuzolo/ellsworth-kelly-generator-js/README.md

 Recreate Ellsworth Kelly's "Spectrum Colors Arranged by Chance" on the web.
 This project was created using JavaScript.

-Some of the originals here:
+View some of the originals here:

 https://www.moma.org/collection/works/37202